I love to share advice and tips gleaned from my own experiences.

 If your veterinarian can find no medical cause for this type of behavior, then you just need to buy a different type of litter box to help deal with the problem.

 However, there are a lot of different covered litter boxes out there, and you need to ensure that you buy the correct one.

 Best Type of Litter Box for Vertical Peeing Cats

 The best type of covered litter boxes are the ones that have a base that is about two to three inches high.
 This will mean that the cover starts close to the base and it will have very high sides that attach to the base of the litter box.

 Over time, the joining will also wear down and a tiny gap could develop between the top and the bottom part of the litter box.
-This means that again when your cat pees the urine will leak out between the joining.
+This means that when your cat pees, the urine will leak out between the joining.